ahartloper/UVC_MatMod/Abaqus/README.md

 - QInf: Maximum increase in yield stress due to cyclic hardening at model saturation
 - b: Saturation rate of QInf
 - DInf: Maximum initial reduction in yield surface for materials with discontinuous yielding (set to 0.0 to neglect this effect)
-- a: Saturation rate of DInf
+- a: Saturation rate of DInf, this parameter should be non-zero
 - C1: Increase in stress due to kinematic hardening at saturation for backstress 1
 - gamma1: Rate term for backstress 1
 - [C2 gamma2 C3 gamma3 ...
 CN gammaN] Additional backstress parameters, if CK is specified then the corresponding gammaK must also be specified.